Nerve Pain Treatment in Garden City & Lake Success, NY

 Common Symptoms of Nerve Pain

-• Burning, shooting, or electric shock–like pain
+• Burning, shooting, or electric-shock pain

-• Numbness alternating with intense pain
+• Numbness that comes and goes with sharp pain

 Common Types of Nerve Pain Dr. Rubin Treats